June 10, 2022

 If you’re not moving from your center, you’re eventually going to create a habitual, dysfunctional movement pattern.
 And the longer you allow yourself to follow this habit, the deeper it becomes, making it harder to correct later.

-If you’re interested in diving deeper into your body’s unique health and fitness needs, or if you’re not sure how to determine what those needs are, feel free to reach out to us here: https://tyzenfit.com/contact
+If you’re interested in diving deeper into your body’s unique health and fitness needs, or if you’re not sure how to determine what those needs are, feel free to book a free, 30-minute wellness mapping session with us here: https://calendly.com/tyzenfit/discovery-call-tysan-clone

 We specialize in finding the perfect fitness balance for your body.